Asco - Atschko (1903 - 1970)

 when he became a grown-up person he got to know that his father was

-Francesco Nasti, a noble Tuscan man from Massa Carrara.
+Francesco Mosti (or Nasti maybe), a noble Tuscan man from Massa Carrara.
 Before Franco's

 birth, his mother had other sons.